pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 	+----------------------------------------------------------------------+

-Note that the username and password are parameters to the ``pulp-admin`` command and not the sub-command, like ``repo list`` in this case.
-You can also pass the password parameter on the command line with ``--password``, but this is not a recommended method.
+Note that username and password are parameters to the ``pulp-admin`` command, not the sub-command, like ``repo list`` in this case.
+You can also pass the password parameter on the command line with ``--password`` argument, but this is not a recommended method.
 Users should use interactive password as a preferred method.

 Rather than specifying the credentials on each call to pulp-admin, a user can log in to the Pulp server.
 Logging in stores a user credentials certificate at ``~/.pulp/user-cert.pem``.